-- · our ratings with major credit rating agencies; - · the prevailing interest rates being paid by companies similar to us; and - the overall condition of the financial and credit markets.
+- our ratings with major credit rating agencies; - the prevailing interest rates being paid by companies similar to us; and - the overall condition of the financial and credit markets.

 The condition of the financial and credit markets and prevailing interest rates have fluctuated in the past and are likely to fluctuate in the future.
 Fluctuations in these factors could have an adverse effect on the price of the notes.
-In addition, credit rating agencies continually revise their ratings for companies that they follow, including us.
-Two of the three major credit rating agencies.

-notes.
 In addition, credit rating agencies continually revise their ratings for companies that they follow, including us.
 Two of the three major credit rating agencies have our company on negative outlook.
 A negative change in our credit rating could have an adverse effect on the market price of the notes.